 Latest posts by R.J.
 Weiss, CFP®

-Wish you could wave a magic wand and optimize your 401(k) to retire rich?
+Wish you could wave a magic wand and optimize your 401(k) ?
 These 7 surprisingly simple 401(k) tips come pretty close.

 As a Certified Financial Planner™, I’ve come across my share of 401(k) mistakes.
 The good news — most of these mistakes are easy to overcome (even if you know very little about investing).